Rudraksh-GKMIT/PocketBuddy-docs/docs/functional_usecase.md

 **Description:** The admin creates a family account and initializes the system.
 **Flow:**

-1. Admin registers using basic details (name, email, password).
+1. Admin registers using basic details (name, email, password, family_name).
 2. System creates a unique family ID.
 3. Admin logs in to access the family dashboard.